InfiniTimeOrg/InfiniTime/doc/code/WatchFaces.md

 ## Amending the Watch Face to Suit

-Start editing and ammended WatchFaceAccurateWords.cpp to suit your tastes.
+Start editing and ammended WatchFaceNew.cpp to suit your tastes.
 To save space on the firmware, use existing fonts.

 ## Finish